 - Will you ask for an advance deposit to hold their spot?

 - Will you provide tables? chairs? electricity?
-Make sure vendors are clear on what will be available and what they need to bring themselves
+Make sure vendors are clear on these items

 - When can they set up?
 When do they have to tear down by?

 - Ask seed vendors to bring only bring open-pollinated seeds, not hybrids